 Sitting in northwest Russia, Murmansk spans a little over 100 kilometres from the borders of Norway and Finland.
 Because of its geographical location, the place is dubbed the Arctic City of Russia.
 This allows it to be a prime spot for viewing the Northern Lights in Russia.

-To reach Murmansk, Rose first took a flight from Manila to Vladivostok that cost her around ₱11,000.
+To reach Murmansk, Rose first travelled from Manila to Vladivostok that cost her around ₱11,000.
 From there, she flew to Murmansk.

 Teriberka Northern Lights